What Are the Treatments for Plantar Warts?

 Conventional Medicine for Plantar Warts

 Your doctor may try applying topical solutions such as salicylic acid to eliminate the plantar warts.
 Such treatment may take several weeks to be effective.
 Burning, freezing with liquid nitrogen, laser therapy, and surgical removal, are more aggressive options for more severe conditions.
+In some cases, you doctor may try injections of bleomycin or 5 fluorouracil (chemotherapy drugs) or immune treatments such as injecting yeast into the wart or sensitizing a patient to DNCB (dinitrochlorobenzene).

 Your doctor will also likely give you detailed instructions about how to care for your feet at home.
 Remember that moisturizing your feet will help heal dry skin cracks that allow warts to enter the top layers of your skin.